 In-depth analysis of works of art created in Europe between 1775-1880.
 Primary and secondary texts focus on theory interpretation in the visual arts from the Rococo period to Impressionism.
-Prerequisites: ART 100 and ART 121, or permission.
+Prerequisites: sophomore standing or permission.
 Offered as needed.

 326 European Art: 1880-1940.
 Fall (4) or Spring (4).